 Your credit file will show that you did not make your agreed payments.

-This will impact your credit score.
+This impacts your credit score.

 Creditors may think the default makes you high risk to not pay them back.